THE RETURN TRIP – Episode 101

 “That would be a publicity stunt, Gus and no that is false.
 A husband/wife team was first put on the table years ago,” Roy directs his recollection at Bobby.

-“My father said they flat-out screwed up,” a 15 year old’s blather.
+“My father said they flat-out screwed up,” another 15 year old’s blather.

 Francine steps in, “I think your father should get his facts straight!
 Who is he to say something like that?”